Athletic Training Graduate Programs in Texas

 Athletic training graduate programs are offered in several different formats so that students might better match their education to their needs.
 For example, students currently pursuing AT careers may want the convenient scheduling of the online programs.
 Others way may the interactive experience of an on-campus program.
 Consider your personal lifestyle, routine, and academic goals to find a format that is perfect for you.

-Campus programs might be a great choice for students who want to experience hands on learning.
+Campus athletic training graduate programs might be a great choice for students who want to experience hands on learning.
 Classes might offer visual teaching aids to better illustrate core AT concepts.
 This could be as simple as using anatomy models to display how certain injuries occur.
 Or, it could involve medical volunteers coming into the classroom for physical therapy.

 Depending on the program, professors may also be able to offer clinical shadowing experiences.
 During these courses or planned excursions, students could witness how professors go about diagnosing and treating real-world injuries.
 This could be a great way to see how theories translate to actual applications.

-Finally, campus programs may provide access to advanced AT technology.
+Finally, athletic training schools may provide access to advanced AT technology.
 These machines might help monitor things like heart rate, stress levels, and more.
 However they are often too costly to purchase for home.
 This way, students could continue to engage with innovative technologies without encountering prohibitive educational costs.

-Students who complete athletic training graduate programs often choose to pursue a career as an athletic trainer.
+Students who cearn a graduate athletic training degree often choose to pursue a career as an athletic trainer.
 Athletic trainers work in a variety of settings in order to reduce and treat sports related injuries.
 Workplaces could include some of the following.

 Additionally, many of these positions may require students to earn an athletic training certification before they are able to practice.
 To do this, students could take either a state’s licensure exam or the Board of Certification for the Athletic Trainer’s (BOC) exam.

 In 2016, athletic trainers earned a median salary of $45,630.
 And, the amount of available positions could possibly be growing much faster than the national average.
 Employment opportunities for athletic trainers are projected to potentially grow 21% from 2014 to 2024.i

-This information may have helped refine what athletic training graduate programs you’re looking for.
+This information may have helped you identify what athletic training degree you’re looking for.
 Maybe you realized that a doctorate could help you teach in the field.
-Or, perhaps you pinpointed that you want to expand your practical methods with a masters program.
+Or, perhaps you pinpointed that you want to expand your practical methods with a masters in athletic training program.

-Now that you may have an idea of what you’re looking for, browse the list of programs on this page.
-You could also refine your list by selected your preferred degree level and program type from the menus on this page.
+Now that you may have an idea of what you want, browse the list of programs on this page.
+You could also refine your list by selected your preferred degree level and program type from the menus.